 Karen and I left semi early from our albergue in Melide, and it was shaping up to be another wonderfully sunny day.
 I took a photo of That Turning on the way out of Melide, also famously the cover of Mark McCarthy’s guidebook to the last part of the camino.
 The path was – is … More CF Sola 19, Day 11: Melide-Arzúa

 The Boil Coil, or electric coil, cup boiler, immersion heater, travel kettle element … whatever you call it, it deserves a big round of applause.
 You know the thing I mean, right?
 No?
 Here’s one.
-Ignore the plug, these come in US, UK and EU versions and probably others too.
-And what can they … More Top pilgrim tip: The Boil Coil
+Ignore the plug, these come in US, UK, EU and even USB versions, and probably others too.
+And what can … More Top pilgrim tip: The Boil Coil

 This year I have thought about making some changes to my kit and Camino habits.
 It just occurred to me that I am so close to the ultimate kit and way of doing it – for me, I hasten to add – that I have perhaps forgotten or neglected to try out different things.
 Things … More Changes and challenges for my September Camino

 I was recently reminded of my first typical camino breakfast, which was in albergue Orisson: white bread for toasting, butter and preserves/jams.
 Café con leche, of course.
 Orange juice.
 We could also buy a bocadillo – more white bread, and lots of it, so sharp it will cut your mouth inside and out – with … More Top pilgrim tip: The tostada